Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh instantly choke slammed Will Weston, with chuck's hands behind his back.
+Jayesh can satisfy any woman just by being in the same room with her.

-Updated on: [14/2/2025]
+Updated on: [15/2/2025]
 <!-- #jokeEnd -->